anchore/webinar-demo/docs/02-visibility.md

 ### SBOM Visibility with Watchers & Subscriptions

-Anchore has the capability to monitor external Docker Registries for updates to tags as well as new tags.
-As new updates are discovered, they are automatically submitted for SBOM Analysis & more.
+Anchore has the capability to monitor/watch external Docker Registries for updates to tags as well as new images pushed into a repository.
+As new updates or images are found, they are automatically submitted for SBOM analysis and can later progress to onward stages.
-Then you can if needed, set up a subscription which will generate a notification when the event is triggered, such as new tag, or analysis update.
+Then you can, if required, set up a subscription which will generate a notification when the event is triggered, such as new tag, or policy/vulnerability update.
-For example, when a new image has been added to the registry or when Anchore has spotted a new vulnerability, submit a notice to JIRA.
+For example, when a new image has been added to the registry or when Anchore has spotted a new vulnerability, submit a notice to the configured JIRA endpoint.

 Let's run through an example: